seanknox/dusker/prompt_plan.md

 ## Prompt 19: Health Data Integration

-Let's integrate health data more deeply into the SurfTracker app:
+Let's integrate health data more deeply into the Dusker app:

 1. Create a HealthDataIntegrator class that:
    - Retrieves relevant health data for context